stoyan-shopov/troll-test-drive-snapshots/Readme.md

 the target was previously halted in order to examine its state.
 This file must be exactly 64 bytes in size.

+Normally, the user of the *troll* debugger only specifies the compiled *ELF* file of the program that needs to be debugged, and the *troll* automatically executes the appropriate external utilities (e.g., `objcopy`, `objdump`, etc.) in order to create the files mentioned above, so the user does not normally bother at all about these files.
+In the *static test-drive operation mode* all of these files have been prebuilt, so that the *troll* needs not execute any external utilities.
+This is in order to minimize the dependency of the *troll* on any external utility programs, and to make testing the *troll* as easy and straightforward as possible.